Social stigma: Organizational stigma

 In 2008, an article by Hudson coined the term "organizational stigma" which was then further developed by another theory building article by Devers and colleagues.
 This literature brought the concept of stigma to the organizational level, considering how organizations might be considered as deeply flawed and cast away by audiences in the same way individuals would.
 Hudson differentiated core-stigma (a stigma related to the very nature of the organization) and event-stigma (an isolated occurrence which fades away with time).
 A large literature has debated how organizational stigma relate to other constructs in the literature on social evaluations.
-A 2020 book by Roulet reviews this literature and disentangle the different concepts – in particular differentiating stigma, dirty work, scandals – and exploring their positive implications.
+A 2020 book by Roulet reviews this literature and disentangle the different concepts—in particular differentiating stigma, dirty work, scandals—and exploring their positive implications.

-Current research

-The research was undertaken to determine the effects of social stigma primarily focuses on disease-associated stigmas.
-Disabilities, psychiatric disorders, and sexually transmitted diseases are among the diseases currently scrutinized by researchers.
-In studies involving such diseases, both positive and negative effects of social stigma have been discovered.

 Stigma in healthcare settings

 Recent research suggests that addressing perceived and enacted stigma in clinical settings is critical to ensuring delivery of high-quality patient-centered care.
 Specifically, perceived stigma by patients was associated with longer periods of poor physical or mental health.
 Additionally, perceived stigma in healthcare settings was associated with higher odds of reporting a depressive disorder.
 Among other findings, individuals who were married, younger, had higher income, had college degrees, and were employed reported significantly fewer poor physical and mental health days and had lower odds of self-reported depressive disorder.
 A complementary study conducted in New York City (as opposed to nationwide), found similar outcomes.
 The researchers' objectives were to assess rates of perceived stigma in clinical settings reported by racially diverse New York City residents and to examine if this perceived stigma was associated with poorer physical and mental health outcomes.
 They found that perceived stigma was associated with poorer healthcare access, depression, diabetes, and poor overall general health.